Inyrkz/Customer-Churn/README.md

 # Project Overview
-In this project I created an artificial neural network with Keras to predict customers that will churn from a company.
+In this project, I created an artificial neural network with Keras to predict customers that will churn from a company.

 The  `churn_modelling_with_ann.ipynb` notebook contains code to predict customers that will churn from a bank.
 The `customer-churn` dataset was retrieved from the Kaggle repository.